fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/food-blog-analysis.md

 - How does your food blog reflect contemporary attitudes toward diet and health?
 Or not?

-## Don't forget your learning assessment (1-10 scale)
-At the end of your food blog analysis, evaluate your own effort.
-You know the drill.
+## Grading
+- 9-10: **Excellent**.
+Spent significant time with your blog, and wrote up an original, expressive, and sophisticated analysis of what we can learn about diet and health from it.
+- 7-8: **Very good**.
+Read the blog thoroughly, with partial answers to the above questions.
+- 4-6: **Fine**.
+Read the blog unevenly, but your analysis shows that you're starting to think critically about the questions above.
 - 1-3: **Marginal**.
 Skimmed the blog quickly and your analysis provides a coherent but rather simplistic description of its contents.
-- 4-6: **Fine**.
-Read the blog unevenly, but your analysis shows that you're starting to think critically about the questions above.
-- 7-8: **Very good**.
-Read the blog thoroughly, with partial answers to the above questions.
-- 9-10: **Excellent**.
-Spent significant time with your blog, and wrote up an original, expressive, and sophisticated analysis of what we can learn about diet and health from it.

 ## Questions